 We were greeting Bryan aboard Jean Harr2 and getting ready for customs our first flotilla participants arrived.
 There was a gentleman on the dock saying out loud in a Southern accent, “Well, who is going to take us?”
 After exchanging a few questions, we understood that they were in fact looking for the Offshore Sailing’s Flotilla.
 We welcomed them aboard and into the AC and we quickly got them comfortable.
 Nate and I finalized the customs sheets with passport info etc., then Nate set off to check us out of Grenada!

-We all enjoyed a nice Meet and Greet dinner at the Victory Bar and restaurant.
+We all enjoyed a nice Meet and Greet dinner at the Victory Bar and restaurant before sailing from Grenada.
 We had a choice of mahi mahi, slow roasted pork, or chicken cordon bleu and dessert.
 I was in bed by 10:30pm, exhausted.

 Day Two: Sunday February 10